vharg/Ashfall-AirportDisruption/README.md

 <br>

 Others
-- Calculated frequency of each HIM value (line 23) to plot as bars within the fragility curve plot (line 130)
+- Calculated frequency of each HIM value (line 23) to plot as bars within fragility curve plot (line 130)
-- Calculated frequency of each HIM-IS combination (line 29) to plot as point above the fragility curve plot (line 161)
+- Calculated frequency of each HIM-IS combination (line 29) to plot as points above fragility curve plot (line 161)